sfc-gh-hbarile/publicscripts/snowpark-python-examples/Credit Card Fraud Detection - Vectorized /README.md

 # Credit Card Fraud Detection Demo

+## 1. Overview
-This is a demo is based on the Machine Learning for Credit Card Fraud detection - Practical handbook, https://fraud-detection-handbook.github.io/fraud-detection-handbook/
+This example is based on the Machine Learning for Credit Card Fraud detection - Practical handbook, https://fraud-detection-handbook.github.io/fraud-detection-handbook/

 It shows how to do Feature Enginerring with Snowpark, preparing data for training a Machin Leraning model and finaly how to deploy and use a trained model in Snowflake using Python UDF.

-### PRE-REQUISITE

-1. Make sure you have a Snowflake account that can use Snowpark for Python and Python UDFs
+## 2. Prerequisite

+* Snowflake account
-2. Install Snowpark for Python according to the documentation
+* Snowpark for Python
-3. The demo also use the following Python libraries that is not part of a standard Python installation, so you need to make sure they are avalible:
+* The examples also use the following Python libraries:
    ```
-   json
-   sklearn
+   scikit-learn
    pandas
    numpy
+   matplotlib
    ```
-3. Install Jupyter or JupyterLab
+* Jupyter or JupyterLab

-### SETUP
+## 3. What you'll learn
+* How to use Snowpark for Python for doing Feature Engineering
+* How you can create a custom sampling functioand with Snowpark for Python
+* Training a Machine Learning model outside of Snowflake nd to deploy it as a Python UDF

+## 4. Usage/Steps

 1. Open terminal and clone this repo or use GitHub Desktop, since it is part of the snowflakecorp organisation you need to set up the authentification before cloning: